 1.3.2.1 Setting up the database and API’s

-To begin setting up the database, the first task was to create a DynamoDB table (the terminology used for the database) and the API’s using the AWS SDKs, as explained in section 1.2.3.
+To begin setting up the database, the first task was to create a DynamoDB table (the terminology used for the database) and the APIs using the AWS SDKs, as explained in section 1.2.3.
 Amazon provides step by step instructions on how to build a CRUD API (i.e. with operations to Create, Read, Update and Delete), which also utilizes other Amazon services; Lambda and API Gateway (Amazon, 2023c).
 Firstly, a table is created in DynamoDB, then create a function in AWS Lambda which serves as the back-end of the API.
 Lambda runs code without provisioning or managing servers, and the code for the function is provided in the tutorial but then edited to reflect the table name and the ‘put’ operation to include the columns of the DynamoDB table.
 Figure 3 shows the edited put operation using placeholder attributes.